425th Assault Regiment (Ukraine): History

-The Skala Battalion was formed in 2022 by Yuriy Harkaviy "Skala" initially as a military intelligence volunteer unit, later being reformed into an assault battalion.
+The Skala Battalion was formed in 2022 by Yurii Harkavyi "Skala" initially as a military intelligence volunteer unit, later being reformed into an assault battalion.

 The Skala Battalion took part in the defense of Bakhmut, being in the immediate vicinity when a Russian Sukhoi Su-24 was shot down.

 During the 2023 Ukrainian counteroffensive, the battalion was deployed on the southern front in the Zaporizhzhia direction, participating in the Ukrainian advance into Robotyne.

 In January 2025, the battalion was reinforced with tanks and artillery and then converted into a regiment.
+Despite this designation, the unit's size is closer to that of a division, numbering around 13,000 personnel as of 2026.
 On 20 May 2025, the regiment formed the first motorcycle assault company in the Ukrainian military, presumably based on similar companies used by the Russian Armed Forces.
 Two days later, it reportedly carried out a successful raid on the border in the Kursk region using motorcycles.

+In August 2025 the unit renamed itself from "Skala" to "Skelya" to conform with modern Ukrainian language conventions.

+On 2 December 2025, the regiment's X account published a video with two soldiers holding a Ukrainian flag in central Pokrovsk in an effort to debunk Russian claims about their presence in the city.
+Deepstate identified the video as AI-modified footage of Russian soldiers holding a Russian flag.
+Later on 9 December, the BBC reported that members of the unit displayed a Ukrainian flag in northern Pokrovsk, disputing Russian claims of having captured the city.

+On 31 March 2026, an M1A1 Abrams, a BMP-2, and an M1117 armored vehicle of the regiment was destroyed during a mechanized assault near the village of Hryshyne, Donetsk Oblast.
+On 1 April, Serhii Sternenko, made a post on Facebook demanding accountability.

+In July 2026, the unit said it had conducted an offensive in Dnipropetrovsk Oblast, advancing 25 km and liberating six villages while also locating and eliminating Russian drone operators.

+On 7 August 2026, Ukrainska Pravda reported that soldiers from the regiment were being transferred to other units as a result of the abuse allegations, and that the regiment was being restructured, having previously been "artificially inflated" and suffering from low quality of command.
+On 13 August, the regiment's spokesperson stated that it was placed under the operational control of the 1st Azov Corps.